 Emirates Post (EmPost) runs an efficient postal system with red post collection boxes dotted throughout the cities and towns.
 Mail is usually collected morning and evening.
 Express postal facilities are also available at post offices, which are open Sunday to Thursday.
 Note that telephone, fax and poste restante facilities are not available at UAE post offices.

-Lightweight summer clothing is ideal with a wrap, sweater or jacket for cooler winter nights and air-conditioned premises.
-Although the dress code in the UAE is generally casual, guests in the larger hotels do tend to dress more formally in the evening.
-Since you are visiting a Muslim country, bikinis, swimsuits, shorts and revealing tops should be confined to beach resorts.
-Women are usually advised not to wear short skirts and to keep their shoulders covered.
+Respect for local culture and customs is highly desirable: bikinis, swimsuits, shorts and revealing tops should be confined to beach resorts.
+Men should not be bare-chested away from the beach and women are advised not to wear short skirts and to keep their shoulders covered.
 Note that in Sharjah women are prohibited from wearing swimsuits on public beaches.

 Health and Hygiene

-As with all travel, health insurance for your trip to the UAE is a must to cover all eventualities.
+As with all travel, health insurance is a must to cover all eventualities.
 However, a successful government immunisation programme, the provision of adequate clean water and high standards of cleanliness and food hygiene in hotels and restaurants virtually guarantees you an illness-free visit.
 No special immunisations are required.
 Nevertheless, it would be wise to check beforehand if you are travelling from a health-risk area.

 There are very few mosquitoes in the towns and cities and, since it is not considered to be a risk, malaria tablets are not prescribed for travel to the UAE.
-It is likely, however, that mosquitoes will find you if you are camping near the mountains or exploring wadis or date groves in the evening, so cover up and use a suitable insect repellent as it is always safer to avoid being bitten.
+It is likely, however, that mosquitoes will find you if you are camping near the mountains or exploring wadis or date groves in the evening and it is always safer to avoid being bitten.

-Shopping hours are from 9.00 a.m.–1 p.m. and 4.00 – 9.00 p.m.
-However, most shops, particularly in Dubai and Abu Dhabi stay open all day and many in tourist areas close later.
+Shopping hours are from 9.00 a.m. to 1 p.m. and 4.00 to 9.00 p.m.
+Most shops, particularly in Dubai and Abu Dhabi, stay open all day and many in tourist areas close later.
 Shopping malls open from 8 a.m to 10 p.m – frequently 12 p.m.
 Some supermarkets are open for 24 hours.
 Although shops and shopping malls are fully air conditioned, the cool of the evening is a favourite time for shopping.
 Shopping malls and most shops are open on Friday, the Islamic day of rest.
 But they all close for Juma (Friday) prayers from 11.30 a.m. to 1.30 p.m.

-Government offices open at 7.30 a.m. and officially close at 2.30 p.m. but you would be wise to visit early in the morning.
+Government offices open at 7.30 a.m. and officially close at 2.30 p.m.
 Private offices tend to keep longer hours, coming back to work in the evening after an extended mid-day break.
 Many private businesses open from 8 a.m. to 5 p.m.
 All government offices close for the weekend on Friday and Saturday.
 Many private companies also recognise this two-day weekend.
 Some offices outside the public sector close only on Friday.